megabrood/Wifi-Scanner/README.md

 # Purpose

-Built as part of my Security Engineer - Detection & Response preparation (targeting roles like xAI)
+Built as part of my Security Engineer - Detection & Response preparation

 # How to Run